Search

 Map fields from the source to the target.

-Do not map to “id” fields in the target.
-Those fields are often FK relations in the target, use the “Relations” tab instead.
+Do not use “id” fields in the target (column on the right).
+Those fields are often FK relations in the target, use the “Relations (FK)” tab instead.

 image